depau/wi-se-sw/README.md

 If you can't enable flow control on the connected device, try with low baud rates.

+Another issue can be in your browser and/or graphic driver.

+In my case I had to disable hardware acceleration in Firefox and restart it,
+because not all characters were always visible in the terminal.

+Interestingly, after re-enabling hardware acceleration, the terminal still worked correctly.

+Always go to [xtermjs.org](https://xtermjs.org/) and check there that the terminal is displaying correctly.

 ### Bootlog send to terminal output

 In case of crashes or restarts, esp tends to send bootlog/stacktrace messages into uart output.